Certified Addiction Counselor: Career Profile and Requirements to Become a Fully Certified Substance Abuse Counselor

 Get Started in a Career That Is Part of the Bigger Solution to America’s Social Challenges

-According to BLS, this is a profession that is set to grow at a rate of 18 percent between 2022 and 2032.
-As the country starts to realize how many social issues are fallout from substance use disorders, American know-how and a can-do attitude will see both public and private organizations stepping up to deal with them.
+According to the BLS, this profession is set to grow by 18 percent between 2022 and 2032.
+As the country starts to realize how many social issues are a fallout from substance use disorders, American know-how and a can-do attitude will see both public and private organizations stepping up to deal with them.

-Substance use disorder counselors are going to be the largest part of the turnaround that’s coming.
+Substance use disorder counselors are going to be the most significant part of the turnaround that’s coming.
 New funding is on the way, courtesy of a $28 million grant from the Biden administration aimed squarely at expanding SUD treatment services.

-Getting the right education, the right experience, and the right license to be part of that workforce is your first step in being part of the solution.
-It’s also often the first step toward even more important roles in SUD treatment.
+Getting the proper education, experience, and license to be part of that workforce is your first step toward being part of the solution.
+It’s also often the first step toward even more critical roles in SUD treatment.